wpswings/woo-one-click-upsell-funnel/README.txt

 = 3.1.0 - Released on 2 Nov 2021 =
 * Dependency with Free Plugin
 * Bug fixes
-* Guest Nonce error Fix
+* Guest Nonce Error Fix
 * Compatibility with New PayPal payments
 *  WooCommerce One Click Upsell Funnel Pro Compatible with WooCommerce Subscriptions Free/Pro